-Escheat - The reversion of property or funds to the state in the absence of legal heirs or claimants for the funds for a given period.
-Cash bail is a specialized form of escrow account.
+Escheat - The reversion of property or funds to the state in the absence of legal heirs or claimants.

 Escrow - An agreement under which a grantor, promisor, or obligor places a sum of money, or the instrument upon which the obligor is bound with a third person (called escrow holder) until the performance of a condition or the happening of an event stated in the agreement permits the escrow holder to make delivery of the money or instrument to the grantee, promisee, or obligee (see Registry Funds).